wilyJ80/odin/node/project/inventory2/README.md

     - [x] Displays all students.

-    - [ ] Displays students with limit (see more...) and dedicated page for full class (behind admin password).

     - [ ] Dedicated page for viewing student, create extra info for them in the db (age)

 > [!NOTE]